FernandaCastro/my-pantry/README.md

 ##### Simply tell My Pantry that you opened a new package of pasta.
 The app will analyse the ideal and current quantities in your pantry, and in case the current quantity is below 50%, it will add Pasta to the Shopping List. <br/>

-<b>RBAC</b> is implemented by the account-service and uses <b>Redis</b> as a cache support.You can also share your
+<b>RBAC</b> is managed by <i>account-service</i> and uses <b>Redis</b> as a cache support.You can also share your
 Pantries, Shopping Lists and Products with other users, by adding them to your Account Group.

 The Authentication is possible by either <b>Google Sign-in</b> (Google IDToken - configure it as localhost callback) or by the traditional user/password.
 A <b>JWT</b> is generated and stored as a http-only cookie.

 The frontend is developed in Reactjs and Javascript.

-Backend is written in Java 17, Spring Boot and Spring Security, accessing Postgres as database, Redis as cache and Kafka as prov/sub for asynch communication between pantry-service and purchase-service.
+Backend is written in Java 17, based on Spring Boot and Spring Security.
+It uses Postgres as database, Redis as cache for RBAC and Kafka as prov/sub for asynch communication between pantry-service and purchase-service.

 ### How to run it locally: